I'm a fourth-year Ph.D. student at Columbia University.

 Sankaranarayanan at CMU.

-Previously, I have worked on structured light systems for 3D scanning and measuring fruit freshness.
+Before coming to Columbia, I worked on structured light systems for 3D scanning and predicting fruit freshness.

 We introduce a minimal sensing method to iteratively orient a solar panel toward the optimal orientation in any lighting environment,